Coronavirus would be ‘disastrous’ for China’s Muslim concentration camp prisoners and the world might never find out, Uyghur activist warns

 Click here to see the original article

-Coronavirus poses a serious risk to millions of inmates in China’s Muslim prison camps, where overcrowding and lack of transparency could result in “disastrous” results, according to a Uighur human rights activist.
+Coronavirus poses a serious risk to millions of inmates in China’s Muslim prison camps, where overcrowding and lack of transparency could result in “disastrous” results, according to a Uyghur human rights activist.

 Up to 3 million people are thought to have been detained in the re-education camps there, which critics argue is part of a cultural genocide against the Muslim minority.
 The Communist Party government claims the camps are voluntary and required to stamp out separatist and Islamist terrorism in the restive province.